About Peel and Stick Wallpaper

 Yes!
 Removable wallpaper, also known as peel and stick wallpaper, peels off with just a pull, like the perfect sticker.

-To figure out how much you'll need, simply measure the width and height of your wall.
+See our easy size chart for sizing information.
+Alternatively, to figure out how much you'll need, simply measure the width and height of your wall.
 The HEIGHT will tell you which size roll you should get.
 For example, if your wall is 96 inches tall you'll need the 96 inch panel height.

 Feel free to send over your wall measurements and we can make a recommendation as to how much you need, or whether a custom size would be best.

 Never fear — we are experienced helping customers order for oddly shaped walls.
-For fastest turnaround, please send us a diagram of your space (photos of a hand drawn sketch is fine!) as well as a photo or two.
+For fastest turnaround, please send us a diagram of your space (photo of a hand drawn sketch is fine!) as well as a photo or two.
 Please include the maximum width and height, and any other pertinent information.
-Email that to us at email@example.com.
+Email that to us at firstname.lastname@example.org.
 We'll be happy to help!

 It's easy.
 To order a sample, simply select the sample size from the size drop-down menu on any wallpaper or mural we offer, add it to your cart, then proceed with checkout.

 Our samples are 9 inches wide x 6 inches high, and are a reduced scale so you can see the full pattern and all included colors.
 This is super important for color matching!
 We offer reduced scale samples because most of our wallpapers and murals are larger scale designs and only a tiny portion of the design is visible at full scale within a 6x9 inch piece.
 Please refer to the website images and product information under each listing to understand the pattern scale.